ietf-ribose/relaton-gemfiles-fetcher/README.md

 ### relaton-gemfiles-fetcher

-A reusable Github Action workflow that fetches Gemfiles (Gemfile and Gemfile.lock) from the bibxml-service repository.
+A Github Action workflow that fetches Gemfiles (Gemfile and Gemfile.lock) from the bibxml-service repository.

 This action aims at maintaining compatibility between the relaton-py schema/data format and the different producers responsible for generating Relaton data.
-This way we can assure the data in each of the relaton-data-* repositories is supported by the models and the serializers used to produce the outputs for the bibxml-service.
+This way we can assure the data in each of the relaton-data-* repository is supported by the models and the serializers used to produce the outputs for the bibxml-service.

 ## How to use this action

-Add a new job to the list of jobs (before the one using the Gemfiles):
+Add a new job to the list of jobs (before the one installing/calling the Gemfiles):

 ```
-gemfilesgetter:
+gemfilesfetcher:
     uses: ietf-ribose/relaton-gemfiles-fetcher/.github/workflows/gemfiles-getter.yml@master
 ```

-Replace whatever it is currently used to install local gems (e.g. `gem install ..`) with `bundle install`, and call the desired command using `bundle exec [GEM] [COMMAND]` instead.
+Install gems using the `bundle install` command.
+To call a command from a gem, use the `bundle exec [GEM] [COMMAND]` command.

 ```
 - name: Install Gems